fnds/fnds.github.io/quotes.md

 Am I saying this because I want to prove how smart I am or am I saying this because it needs to be said?

 I ain't as good as I once was but I'm as good once as I ever was.

+In most admirable endeavors your ability to sustain suffering will determine your success.
+-- Larry Lindenman

+I am not a product of my circumstances.
+I am a product of my decisions.
+–- Stephen Covey

+Success fuels passion more than passion fuels success.
+-- Scott Adams

+To learn who rules over you, simply find out who you are not allowed to criticize.
+-- Voltaire

+If you get to engrossed and involved and concerned in regard to things over which you have no control, it will adversely affect the things over which you have control.
+-- John Wooden